How to Set Up Streaming Video Pause: Complete Guide

 - Shorter breaks on weekends

-- Longer breaks on school nights
+- Longer breaks on work nights

-- No extension during family movie time
+- No extension during movie time

-Parent Dashboard (Coming Soon)
+Statistics Dashboard (Coming Soon)

-Track viewing patterns:
+Track your viewing patterns:

-- Episodes watched per day
+- Episodes watched per session

 - Break compliance

-- Total viewing time
+- Total viewing time trends

 Troubleshooting